alexttx/emacs-demo/README.md

 Emacs, I learned of several new (to me) features.

 I initially created this emacs demo as a way to experiment with various emacs packages without having to modify my own emacs configuration.
-But it is morphed into a demo with three purposes:
+But it has morphed into a demo with three distinct values:
 - it facilitates experimenting with emacs packages in a sandbox environment
 - it contains examples of nifty and useful things you can do during emacs initialization
 - it can be used as a template for your `~/.emacs.d` initialization